-- Understand Ofwat guidance and ensure procedures align with the requirements and that those procedures are approved by operational experts. - Review of quarterly position to assist operational teams to make decisions for investment and/or efficiency.
-As well as identifying and rectifying any issues ahead of year end. - Management of underlying financial transactions, cost centres and cost drivers ensuring all values reconcile and all costs are included within the regulatory accounts. - A dedicated virtual finance team to form APR finance working group which communicates regularly to ensure compliance with Regulatory Accounting Guidelines (RAGs) and how to generate these changes through the corporate system. - Review and sign off cost drivers with Operational Managers as part of the annual business planning process, but also as required if there are relevant operational changes. - Consolidate and report annual performance tables including methodology statement.
+- Understand Ofwat guidance and ensure procedures align with the requirements and that those procedures are approved by operational experts. - Review of interim position of elements or regulatory accounts to assist operational teams to makes decisions for investment and/or efficiency. - Management of underlying financial transactions, cost centres and cost drivers ensuring all values reconcile and all costs are included within the regulatory accounts. - A dedicated virtual finance team to form APR finance working group which meets on a weekly basis to ensure compliance with Regulatory Accounting Guidelines (RAGs) and how to generate these changes through the corporate system. - Review and sign off cost drivers with Operational Managers as part of the annual business planning process, but also as required if there are relevant operational changes. - Attendance at the regulatory accounting working group to ensure compliance and informed on the latest regulatory accounting guidelines. - Consolidate and report annual performance tables including methodology statement.